 Monolithic.
 Monolithic glass is a single sheet of architectural glass instead of laminated or insulated glass.

 Borosilicate.
 Borosilicate glass contains boron trioxide, a compound that greatly improves the glass's ability to cope with extreme temperature changes.

 If E safety glass breaks, it follows the typical result for toughened glass in that it breaks into small pieces which are less dangerous than larger glass fragments.
 E-safety glass meets the requirements of statutory accident insurance and the Health and Safety at Work Act, making it an ideal choice for commercial, residential, and public buildings.

 Why choose Australian Fire Control?

-Australian Fire Control is leading passive fire safety experts, offering the highest standard fire rated windows which are suitable for a wide variety of applications.
+Australian Fire Control is a leading passive fire protection expert, offering the highest standard fire-rated windows which are suitable for a wide variety of applications.

 Our steel-framed window systems are manufactured in-house in Western Australia and are subject to robust testing and quality checks to ensure compliance with Australian Standards.
-Whatever your needs are, we can manufacture window systems in virtually any combination of fire, light transmission, energy, and acoustic performance that you require.
+Whatever your needs are, we can manufacture window systems in any combination of fire, light transmission, energy, and acoustic performance.